Mastering Selenium for Dynamic Websites

 scroll_count += 1

-Best Practice: For production environments, replace time.sleep() with explicit waits targeting a loading spinner or a specific "end of content" marker.
-Additionally, consider intercepting XHR/Fetch requests via Chrome DevTools Protocol (CDP) to extract raw JSON payloads directly, bypassing heavy DOM parsing entirely.
+Best Practice: For production environments, replace time.sleep() with an explicit wait targeting a loading spinner or "end of content" marker.
+Consider intercepting XHR/Fetch requests via Chrome DevTools Protocol (CDP) to extract raw JSON payloads directly, bypassing heavy DOM parsing.

 Anti-Detection & Stealth Configuration

-Browser automation leaves distinct digital fingerprints, including navigator.webdriver flags, missing browser plugins, atypical viewport dimensions, and inconsistent WebGL renderers.
-Advanced anti-bot systems and Web Application Firewalls (WAFs) actively monitor these anomalies and will flag or block automated sessions immediately.
-To maintain operational continuity, you must modify browser launch arguments, override sensitive JavaScript properties, and inject stealth patches.
+Browser automation leaves distinct digital fingerprints: the navigator.webdriver flag, missing browser plugins, atypical viewport dimensions, and inconsistent WebGL renderers.
+Advanced anti-bot systems monitor these anomalies and flag or block automated sessions.
 For a detailed breakdown of evasion tactics, refer to How to Configure Selenium Stealth to Avoid Detection.
-Properly masking your automation profile significantly reduces block rates and extends session longevity.

 from selenium import webdriver